Concorde Career College-San Diego

 The teacher population of 37 teachers has stayed relatively flat over five years.

 |Carnegie Classification||Special Focus Two-Year: Health Professions||Baccalaureate / Associates Colleges|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

-- The nearest community college to Concorde Career College-San Diego is San Diego City College (3.1 miles away).
+The nearest community college to Concorde Career College-San Diego is FIDM-Fashion Institute of Design & Merchandising-San Diego (3.1 miles away).

 - College Location Mi.
 Students

 - 66 students | 3.10 Mi350 Tenth Avenue, Third Floor

 - 15,066 students | 3.10 Mi1313 Park Boulevard